MATHEMATICS (MATH)

 MATH552.
 KERNEL-BASED APPROXIMATION METHODS.
 3.0 Semester Hrs.

 Positive definite kernels play an important role in many different areas of mathematics, science and engineering.
 We put these kernels into perspective, both historically, as well as scientifically via connections to related fields such as analysis, approximation theory, the theory of integral equations, mathematical physics, probability theory and statistics, geostatistics, statistical or machine learning, and various kinds of engineering or physics applications.
 None of these fields is given a thorough theoretical treatment.
 Instead, these topics are presented via their relation to positive definite kernels.
-Prerequisites: Graduate level mathematical maturity and confidence to build on elements from (computational) linear algebra, functional analysis, and Gaussian processes, such as eigenvalues, eigenfunctions, orthogonality, change of basis, Sturm-Liouville theory, Green's kernels, maximum likelihood estimation, Bayesian statistics, and convex optimization.
+Prerequisite: Graduate level mathematical maturity and confidence to build on elements from (computational) linear algebra, functional analysis, and Gaussian processes, such as eigenvalues, eigenfunctions, orthogonality, change of basis, Sturm-Liouville theory, Green?s kernels, maximum likelihood estimation, Bayesian statistics, and convex optimization.

 MATH557.
 INTEGRAL EQUATIONS.
 3.0 Semester Hrs.

-(I) This is an introductory course on the theory and applications of integral equations.
+This is an introductory course on the theory and applications of integral equations.
 Abel, Fredholm and Volterra equations.
 Fredholm theory: small kernels, separable kernels, iteration, connections with linear algebra and Sturm-Liouville problems.
 Applications to boundary-value problems for Laplace's equation and other partial differential equations.
 Offered even years.
 Prerequisite: MATH332 or MATH342 and MATH455.
 3 hours lecture; 3 semester hours.

 MATH559.
 ASYMPTOTICS.
 3.0 Semester Hrs.